edgedb/edgedb-java/docs/datamodeling.rst

 * Any multi-link property (collection) needs to be marked with the ``@EdgeDBLinkType`` annotation;

-* A field must be public OR have a valid setter if ``useFieldSetters`` is ``true`` in the client configuration;
+* A field must be public *or* have a valid setter if ``useFieldSetters`` is ``true`` in the client configuration;

 If a field cannot be mapped from a value within a result, it is simply ignored;